 An individual who is injured in Maryland as the result of the negligence of another is entitled to seek damages through a personal injury lawsuit.
 Compensatory damages are monetary damages awarded to the injured party for economic loss and non-economic loss.
 Economic loss damages include past, present and future medical bills, past, present and future lost wages and property damage.
 Non-economic damages include pain and suffering, loss of consortium (the companionship and affection of your spouse), loss of lifestyle, disfigurement, scarring, etc. Punitive damages are rarely awarded, but may be awarded to punish the responsible party for wanton or malicious conduct.

-A Baltimore Injury Lawyer You Can Trust
+A Maryland Personal Injury Lawyer You Can Trust

 - $5.5 million for a woman hit by a construction truck

 - $1.3 million for a man who had his leg amputated after he fell off a ladder that was negligently held by the defendant

 - $1.2 million for a male youth who died after being negligently restrained by school counselors

 - $850,000 for a man who died after being prematurely released from the hospital

 - $455,000 for a man who died from using faulty equipment on the job.

 Protect your interests by speaking with Baltimore car accident lawyer Steve Heisler.
 Our team helps determine cause, fault & legal responsibility.

 The elderly can suffer nursing home injuries from neglect and abuse to slip & fall and improper restraint injuries.
 We can help you investigate.

 There are many misunderstandings about Social Security disability.
 Learn more about filing for benefits and the appeals process.